 Joan Mitchell Center Community Partnerships

 The Joan Mitchell Center aspires to be an asset to an already culturally rich neighborhood in New Orleans.
 Working with a broad range of individuals and institutions throughout the city is integral to the Center's mission and goals.
-The Joan Mitchell Center will be intentional and deliberate about developing reciprocal institutional relationships throughout the city and finding ways to partner on community-based projects.
+The Joan Mitchell Center is intentional and deliberate in developing reciprocal institutional relationships throughout the city and finding ways to partner on community-based projects.

-In this capacity, the Center is available for public use and guest accommodations, with priority given to artists and non-profit organizations.
+In this capacity, the Center is occasionally available for public use and guest accommodations, with priority given to artists and non-profit organizations.
 In addition to several guest rooms, the varied spaces at the Center can accommodate many kinds of events, from a small retreat to a large benefit gala.